oracularzebra/pritunl-slack-integration-docker/README.md

 **`full`:**
 1. Runs `systemctl restart pritunl` directly
-2. Longer downtime but guaranteed to work
+2. Longer downtime but more direct than killing OpenVPN children

+If logs show `No Pritunl parent process found`, `No OpenVPN child process was killed`, or permission errors, the container cannot see or signal the host Pritunl/OpenVPN process.
+Run with host PID access and sufficient privileges, or set `restart_mode` to `full` with an `openvpn_restart_cmd` that works from inside the container.

 ## API Endpoints